constantology/Templ8/README.md

 Templ8 does not restrict you to generating HTML.
 All outputs are strings so if you want to generate HTML, CSS, JavaScript or whatever, the choice is yours...

-## WARNING!!!
-While **Templ8** has been tested, the testing framework I've written and used is very much a work in progress.

-Also I'm currently between virtual machine software and operating system licenses, so I have only tested on mac osx lion and snow leopard: nodejs – >= v0.6.13 – as well as current – and beta/ nightly – versions of Chrome, Safari/ Webkit and FireFox.

 ## Dependencies

 Templ8.js only has one dependency [m8.js](/constantology/m8).